atomicadi/Chemical-kinetics_in-Fortran/FORT_CTST/README.md

 # FORT: Fortran Operator for Rate Theory, A CTST rate calculator
 <img width="1440" height="1080" alt="Image" src="https://github.com/user-attachments/assets/e2052a93-ca0e-4fd0-8428-3042c930489b" />

-The theory of reaction rates that was published almost simultaneously by Henry Eyring, and by M. G. Evans and M. Polanyi in 1935 is referred to now as conventional transtition-state theory (CTST).
-This theory involves the same assumptions and approximations that are made in the calculations of equilibrium constants using statistical mechanics.\
+The theory of reaction rates, published almost simultaneously by Henry Eyring and M. G. Evans, and M. Polanyi in 1935, is now referred to as conventional transition-state theory (CTST).
+This theory involves the same assumptions and approximations used in the calculations of equilibrium constants using statistical mechanics.\
-So after merging the statistical mechanics and chemical equilibrium and to calculate the CTST rate constant, the partition functins of both the reactants and activated complex are needed.
+So after merging the statistical mechanics and chemical equilibrium and to calculate the CTST rate constant, the partition functins of both the reactants and the activated complex are needed.
 The total partition function of a molecule can be written as:
 <p align="center">